DaverArenas/DaverArenas/README.md

 ## Hello there 👋 I'm Daverson Arenas
 #### 🔭 I’m a Data Engineer/Data Scientist from Medellin, Colombia.
-I'm currently working as a contractor Data Engineer for Verizon mainly on AWS cloud using spark and some services like EMR, Glue, Athena and Snowflake for developing big data solutions to the bussiness
+I'm currently working as a contractor Data Engineer for a leading telecommunications company in the USA mainly on AWS cloud using spark and some services like EMR, Glue, Athena and Snowflake for developing big data solutions to the bussiness

 - 🌱 I’m currently learning Ray framework for scaling AI and Python applications like machine learning